zencart/documentation/content/user/storefront_pages/listing_pages.md

 The _Product Listing pages_ are the pages that are created when viewing a category which contains products (rather than other categories).

-_Category Listing pages_ are pages showing only categories.
-This term is less used, and category listing pages have fewer configuration options.
-Also, the category listing page is displayed as a grid of images, so it's different from the other listing pages discussed here.
+_Category pages_ are pages showing only categories.
+This term is less used, and category pages have fewer configuration options.
+Also, the category page is displayed as a grid of images, so it's different from the other listing pages discussed here.

 Consider the following product hierarchy